lkpetrich/Preference-Voting/README.md

 - Maximal lotteries: generalizes Condorcet winner with the help of linear programming

 Maximal sets:
-- Smith: smallest set of candidates that beats all others
+- Smith: smallest set of candidates that beat all others
 - Schwartz: union of sets of candidates that beat or tie all others, with no proper subset with that property

 Extra Methods:
 - Descending Solid Coalitions
-- Condorcet with Fallback (Black's method): uses the Condorcet winner, or else some other method.
-Can use the Smith or Schwartz sets